CHAPTER ONE

 The Relation of Christians to the World

-1 In a word, what the soul is in a body, this the Christians are in the world.
+1 In a word, what the soul is in the body, that are the Christians in the world.

-2 The soul is spread through all the members of the body, and Christians through the divers cities of the world.
+2 The soul is spread throughout all the members of the body, and Christians throughout the divers cities of the world.

-3 The soul hath its abode in the body, and yet it is not of the body.
+3 The soul hath its abode in the body, and yet is not of the body.

-4 So Christians have their abode in the world, and yet they are not of the world.
+4 So Christians have their abode in the world, and yet are not of the world.

-5 The soul which is invisible is guarded in the body which is visible: so Christians are recognised as being in the world, and yet their religion remaineth invisible.
+5 The soul, which is invisible, is guarded in the body, which is visible; so Christians are known to be in the world, and yet their religion remaineth invisible.

-6 The flesh hateth the soul and wageth war with it, though it receiveth no wrong, because it is forbidden to indulge in pleasures;
+6 The flesh hateth the soul and warreth against it, though it suffereth no wrong, because it is forbidden to indulge in pleasures;

-7 So the world hateth Christians, though it receiveth no wrong from them, because they set themselves against its pleasures.
+7 So the world hateth Christians, though it suffereth no wrong from them, because they set themselves against its pleasures.

-8 The soul loveth the flesh which hateth it, and the members: so Christians love those that hate them.
+8 The soul loveth the flesh that hateth it, and the members thereof; so Christians love them that hate them.

 9 The soul is enclosed in the body, and yet itself holdeth the body together;